liamchampton/golang-twitter-bot-workshop/Labs/lab-3.md

 ## Step 3

 You now need to prepare your application for Cloud Foundary.
-To do this, in the top level directory of your project create a file called `manifest.yml`.
+To do this, in the root directory of your project create a file called `manifest.yml`.
 This will be the building blocks for your application when pushing it up to the cloud.
 Inside this add the following code. **Be sure to change the commented code!**

 ```yaml
 ---